ibm-cloud-docs/EventStreams/mirroring.md

 ### Producers
 {: #producers}

-We recommend producers to produce to local topics only, hence they should not require changes when they switch between clusters.
+We recommend that producers only produce to local topics.
+Switching a producer between instances will typically require a configuration change, so that the producer uses the correct endpoints and credentials to connect.

 ### Consumers
 {: #consumers}